Relative Error Streaming Quantiles: Full Mergeability

 \section{Full Mergeability}

-We show that our sketch is fully mergeable, as formalized in Theorem \ref{thm:mergeability-full-intro} from Section \ref{s:intromerge}.
-Fully-mergeable sketches allow the ability to sketch many different streams (or any inputs) and then merge the resulting sketches (via an arbitrary sequence of pairwise merge operations) to get an accurate summary of the concatenation of the streams.
+Fully-mergeable sketches allow us to sketch many different streams (or any inputs) and then merge the resulting sketches (via an arbitrary sequence of pairwise merge operations) to get an accurate summary of the concatenation of the streams.
 Mergeable sketches form an essential primitive for parallel and distributed processing of massive data sets.
+We show that our sketch maintains its accuracy guarantees even in these settings, and therefore, it is fully mergeable.

 The merge operation takes as input two sketches $S'$ and $S''$ that processed two separate streams $\sigma'$ and $\sigma''$ and outputs a sketch $S$ that summarizes the concatenated stream $\sigma = \sigma'\circ \sigma''$ (the order of $\sigma'$ and $\sigma''$ does not matter here).
-For full mergeability, $S$ must satisfy the space and accuracy guarantees as if it was created by processing stream $\sigma$ in one pass.
+For full mergeability, $S$ must satisfy the same space and accuracy guarantees as if it was created by processing stream $\sigma$ in one pass.
 Moreover, we do not assume that we built $S'$ by processing stream $\sigma'$ directly and similarly for $S''$, but we allow to create $S'$ and $S''$ using merge operations.
-Thus, we may create the resulting summary from many summaries by merging them in an arbitrary way.
+Thus, we may create the resulting summary from many summaries by merging them in an arbitrary way (i.e., using an arbitrary merge tree).

 We stress that we do not assume any advance knowledge about $n$, the total size of all the inputs merged, which indeed may not be available in many applications.